stark0908/RGFS/README.md

 # RGFS: Reconstruction-Guided Few-Shot Learning

-> **Note**: This codebase has been cleaned and refactored with AI assistance for improved readability, modularity, and maintainability.
+> **Note**: This codebase has been cleaned with AI assistance for improved readability, modularity, and maintainability.
 The implementation follows best practices with clear separation of concerns across multiple well-documented modules.

 A modular implementation of Reconstruction-Guided Few-Shot Learning with prototypical networks and masked autoencoding.